 For this vacation and trip, I scheduled more time at this first resort because I figured it would take at least an extra day of rest to adjust to life after that kind of travel time.

 Then the resort itself offers all of these options.

 - Convenience Store

 - Concierge Services

 For the average person, long flights may be better, and even exciting.
 This was the longest flight by several hours that I have ever been on in more than a decade.
-I have been on a longer flight to Thailand than that was over a day.
-I think the today flight time was 28 hours.
+I have been on a long flight to Thailand and that was over a day.
+I think today’s flight time was 28 hours.
 This flight was just 4 hours less.
 When we finally arrived, it felt like we had traveled to another planet.

 From the airport to the resort, it was less than a 20-minute ride.
-Being wiped out tired, that was a blessing.
+Being wiped out and tired, was a blessing.
 I figured I would check in, then get something light to eat (since I was starving) then head for a bed.
-It turns out I arrived after my check in time based on my booking.
+It turns out I arrived after my check-in time based on my booking.
 This meant I was able to book right in.
 Had I been like ½ a day early or something, my inner child would have wanted to cry.
 I was that tired.
 I slept maybe 1-2 hours on the flight but it was not a good sleep.
-It was that nod off mess you do when you are really tired, then a bump or a noise would wake me up.
+It was that nod-off mess you do when you are really tired, then a bump or a noise would wake me up.

 Almost across the street from the resort was Chin Chin and Asian fusion kind of place, so I stumbled over there and grabbed something to eat.
 The food was good and if it was not, I would not have noticed because I think a cracker and water would have tasted like a gourmet meal at this point.
 I forget which comedian it was.
 Maybe Eddie Murphy, who talked about a cracker tasting really good when you are hungry, this was that level of hungry for me.